Are you stuck in the middle? Here’s much-needed hope.

 Tweet

 Finally, your middle, your “B” is yours alone.
 No one else takes your journey but you.
 But God is the God of the middle whether anyone sees it or not.
+No matter how long your middle is.
+The middle can be hard.

 God bless.